snsaiphoo/binf6110_assignment1/README.md

 Clair3 was used for variant calling, identifying high-confidence SNPs and small indels relative to the Salmonella enterica LT2 reference genome [10].
 Most variants passed filtering with high read depth and genotype quality, and allele frequencies were close to 1, 0.9–1.0.
 Both substitutions and indels were observed, reflecting normal strain-level differences from the laboratory reference.

-Variant summary statistics generated with `bcftools stats` [25] reported 10,502 total variants, mostly SNPs (9,353) and fewer indels (1,166).
+Variant summary statistics generated with `bcftools stats` [25] detected 10,502 total variants, mostly SNPs (9,353) and fewer indels (1,166).
 The transition/transversion ratio was 1.08.
 Quality score distributions showed many high-confidence calls, including a large number of variants with QUAL ≥30, indicating strong support from the sequencing reads.
 Indels and substitutions are expected in long-read sequencing because these technologies have known error patterns, especially in low-complexity or homopolymer regions [29].
 Overall, the variant patterns are consistent with expected long-read behavior and support the reliability of the Clair3 call set.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/30499c71-015c-4eb7-bc24-7b143e410192"80%" />